 Allied to shared goals is the issue of roles.
 Even when people understand specific goals, they may not understand what their contribution is to goal achievement.
 As a result, they either do nothing or do the wrong things.

 The roles workers have should be defined and made clear to them.
 They need to be established along with clear roles for everybody involved in the productive activity.
 This ensures that everybody makes their contribution, and nothing is forgotten in the group activity.

 Understanding everything in the business process or production activity is key to streamlining productivity.
 It can be helpful to draw up the business or production process as a flow diagram.
 Inputs and outputs can be documented along with the steps in the process.

-Process diagraming or mapping can help identify bottlenecks that slow production.
+Process diagramming or mapping can help identify bottlenecks that slow production.
 Also, they can help identify duplication of effort and weaknesses where quality issues arise.
-They are useful for people processes as well as automated or computer processes.
+They are helpful for people processes as well as automated or computer processes.

 Engagement and Motivation

-The effect of this is that workers don’t just do what’s expected of them but they also use their discretionary effort for the good of the company.
+The effect of this is that workers don’t just do what’s expected of them, but they also use their discretionary effort for the company’s good.

 Discretionary effort is the extra worker productivity they contribute because of their commitment.
 It may be evident in additional production, staying later than required, helping solve problems, and going the extra mile for customers.
 This unpaid contribution to the company could be the untapped human resource your business needs.